Shelter (video game): Reception

 Shelter received mostly positive reviews, scoring 68.79% and 69% on review aggregators GameRankings and Metacritic respectively.
 Reviewers praised the game for its emotion provoking nature, with the death of a cub "causing a genuine feeling of loss" for Ben Textor of Hardcore Gamer and the game's ending leaving Simon Parkin of Eurogamer "reeling with grief and bewilderment."
-In GameSpot's review Kevin VanOrd said that when a cub dies "there's a gnawing sense of failure, not as a game player, but as a parent with a duty to shield your young."
+In GameSpots review Kevin VanOrd said that when a cub dies "there's a gnawing sense of failure, not as a game player, but as a parent with a duty to shield your young."

-The game's art and audio were generally well received, with Edge describing the game as having "a beautiful, pastel-coloured patchwork" and John Walker commenting that the game was "ludicrously pretty" in Rock, Paper, Shotgun's positive review.
+The game's art and audio were generally well received, with Edge describing the game as having "a beautiful, pastel-coloured patchwork" and John Walker commenting that the game was "ludicrously pretty" in Rock, Paper, Shotguns positive review.
 GameFront's review was less favourable of the graphics, with Jerry Bonner describing them as having "a distinctly polygonal look, as if this game was developed for the original Playstation."
 Of the audio, Mike Rose of Gamezebo said it was "just immense, and matches the surroundings perfectly."

-The lack of direction in the game was given mixed reception; Joystiq's JG Carter described the night time level as "ill-explained", and Edge said that the rules were "occasionally clunky [and] unclear."
+The lack of direction in the game was given mixed reception; Joystiqs JG Carter described the night time level as "ill-explained", and Edge said that the rules were "occasionally clunky [and] unclear."
 The length of the game was also criticised for being too short, with Mike Rose stating that he found the game "rather short" and Ben Textor saying the game was "somewhat pricey considering its runtime."